cosmicvarta/cosmicvarta.github.io/_pages/career_help.md

 # Career help:

 Welcome to the career help section.
-In this secton, one may find articles related to the various career options to the potential astronomers in India.
-We intend to use this page for linking the various institutions, where one can find the positions available (maybe news kind of thing), as well as the general entry procedures.
+In this section, one may find articles related to the various career options to the potential astronomers in India.
+We intend to use this page for linking the various institutions, where one can find the positions available, as well as the general entry procedures.

-## How to pursue a career in astrophysics?
+## Want to pursue a career in astrophysics?

-Well astrophysics is an exciting branch of physics isn't it?
+Well astronomy and astrophysics is an exciting branch of physics isn't it?
 There are plenty of options available for young people willing to choose a career in this discipline.
-While in India, there is not much emphasis on astrophysic as a subjet right until you gradaute, wide variety of options open up after it.
+While in India, there is not much emphasis on astrophysics as a subject right until you gradaute, wide variety of options open up after it.

-During M Sc. some universities offering M Sc. in physics, have the choieof astrophysics as a specialization.
-Some universities even have a  M Sc. n astronomy course (Osmania).
-But people hve an option of joiing the arous institutes for their dissertatio project.
+During M Sc. some universities have the choice of astrophysics as a specialization.
+Some universities even have a  M Sc. in astronomy course (Osmania).
+But people hve an option of joining the various institutes for their dissertation project.

 Places like IIA, IUCAA, ARIES etc. offer people the opportuity to conduct short terms projects in associations with a faculty mmber.